gopinathsjsu/team-project-strikers/README.md

 --------------------
 ## Front-End/Back-End Meeting Mar 17, 2022
+Front-End
+* completed some UI including customer is able to view photos and access different parts of webpage
+* completed some UI for employee including implementing loyalty
+* discussed how to include loyalty

 --------------------
 ## Front-End/Back-End Meeting Mar 29, 2022
+Front-End
+* loyalty partially done for customer and employee viewing
+* finish loyalty by next sprint

 --------------------
 ## Front-End/Back-End Meeting Mar 30, 2022
+Front-End
+* loyalty is completed as rewards for UI viewing
+* Work on other functionality which is amenities

 --------------------
 ## Front-End/Back-End Meeting Mar 31, 2022
+Front-End
+* Some amenities addded for customer page along with more images and descriptions
+* employee booking information is viewable when a guest books a hotel

 --------------------
 ## Front-End/Back-End Meeting April 13, 2022
+Front-End
+* Amenities are completed
+* employee Hotel Guest is viewable and completed

 --------------------
 ## Front-End/Back-End Meeting April 14, 2022
+Front-End
+* Contact and photo gallery is viewable and completed for customer page
+* Employee UI completed just need backend integrations

 --------------------
 ## Front-End/Back-End Meeting April 15, 2022
+Front-End
+* Customer and Employee UI completed
+* waiting for backend api to continue integration

 --------------------
 ## Front-End/Back-End Meeting April 27, 2022
+Front-End
+* Attempt to integrate backed API with front-end some errors

 --------------------
 ## Front-End/Back-End Meeting April 28, 2022
+Front-End
+* Worked together to complete API and front-end integration with APIs

 --------------------
 ## Front-End/Back-End Meeting April 29, 2022
+Front-End
+* Successfully completed Front-End